holgerjs/documentation/Access_Azure_Linux_VM_with_PuTTY.md

 ## Convert PEM to PPK

 In order to be able to use the key with PuTTY, we will need to convert it into the PPK format using [PuTTYgen](https://the.earth.li/~sgtatham/putty/0.78/htmldoc/Chapter8.html#pubkey-puttygen).
-[3] Unfortunately there does not seem to be a way to do this via the commandline on Windows.
-The linux version of puttygen includes the corresponding options though, which is why there are a limited options: [Maybe use WinSCP](https://superuser.com/questions/912304/how-do-you-convert-an-ssh-private-key-to-a-ppk-on-the-windows-command-line), stick to the PuTTYgen graphical user interface or use WSL (and therefore Linux).
+[3] Unfortunately there does not seem to be a way to do this via the command line on Windows.
+The Linux version of PuTTYgen includes the corresponding options though, which is why there are a limited options: [Maybe use WinSCP](https://superuser.com/questions/912304/how-do-you-convert-an-ssh-private-key-to-a-ppk-on-the-windows-command-line), stick to the PuTTYgen graphical user interface or use WSL (and therefore Linux).
 [4]

 Using the GUI, the conversion could work like this: